Get Your Premium Membership

 Become a Premium Member and post notes and photos about your poem like Emile Pinet.

-Uprooting dreams of yesterday, time sows seeds of tomorrow.
-And cultivates misery, watered with tears of sorrow.
-Love's no longer on the scene, trust has eroded to rust.
-And stored somewhere in my heart, hope's slowly collecting dust.
-Paradise turns to desert when the wind whispers your name.
-For, from the moment you left, my life's never been the same.
-Tattered, dried-out memories, now crumple at my touch.
+Abandoning yesterday, Time morphs into tomorrow.
+While uprooting dying dreams, watered with tears of sorrow.
+Love's no longer on the scene; turning my dreams into dust.
+And though tethered to my heart, trust has eroded to rust.
+Paradise is a desert when the wind whispers your name.
+For it reminds me you left, and now nothing feels the same.
+Tattered, dried-out memories tend to crumple at my touch.
 And blow away with the wind, not counting for very much.
 The sun continues to shine, and the sky is just as blue.
-But, my reason for living disappeared, along with you.
-(Quatrain) 2/1/2016
+But my reason for living disappeared, along with you.

 Copyright © | Year Posted 2016